bmt26/InstagramClonePart2/README.md

 - [X] User can sign up to create a new account using Parse authentication.
 - [X] User can log in and log out of his or her account.
-- [X] The current signed in user is persisted across app restarts.
+- [X] The current signed-in user is persisted across app restarts.
 - [X] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented: